 4. Sesame Oil

 Sesame oil is another great option to cook with.
-It has a high melting point, and isn’t hybridized like canola and other vegetable oils.
-Sesame oil works great in stir-frys and make a great salad dressing with coconut aminos and some ginger!
+It has a high melting point and isn’t hybridized like canola and other vegetable oils.
+Sesame oil works great in stir-frys and makes a great salad dressing with coconut aminos and some ginger!

 Your posts are always so extremely well researched and informative.
 A k you so much for all you do!

 Carly Fraser says

 I’ve been using this stuff for years now thinking I was doing myself a favor!
 Thanks for the warning I will be throwing it out immediately!

 Joseph Duncan says

 I Thank you for the info you have given about Rape Seed Oil I had heard some years ago that Canola oil is bad for us.
 I just did not realize how bad.

 Hi Carly, very nice content!
 I was looking for the references, can you guide me where to find it?
 I was doing a rebuttal assignment about Canola Oil for my Nutrition course.
 Thank you!